reactos/reactos/media/fonts/doc/Verdana/README.txt

-ReactOS Verdana fonts are based on "Bitstream Vera Sans" fonts.
+ReactOS "Verdana" font is based on "DejaVu Sans".

-See also COPYRIGHT.TXT.
+See also LICENSE.txt file.